NicoHood/SecureLoader/Readme.md

  * The initial unlock code should not rely on the seller and be changed after first boot
  * Code should be different to smartcard pin
  * It is important that a brute forcing the unlock is impossible
+ * Bootloader can be unlocked from the PC via HID (and does not rely on the firmware to unlock)

 #### Unsolved attack scenarios
- * Initial firmware of the device should not be considered trusted, if NSA opens the post package -> Sending the inital password AFTER receiving? -> you rely on the seller and production again -> paranoid people should upload new firmware
+ * Initial firmware of the device should not be considered trusted, if NSA opens the post package -> Sending the initial password AFTER receiving? -> you rely on the seller and production again -> paranoid people should upload new firmware
   * Ensure the firmware cannot modify the bootloader.
 Bootloader should be considered trusted was the concept. (because of the reason above)